n-shor/Trivia/README.md

 ~~- Bonus Feature 12: [The client detects server crashes and instead of crashing itself, pops a fitting message box and closes the app automatically (which was super hard to do)]~~ Apparently, this is impossible to do, not just hard. ~~The code where I tried to do it is still included in the project if you'd like to look at it, since it doesn't change any functionality.~~ Nevermind, it makes everything not work.
 So this bonus doesn't exist essentially.

 - Bonus Feature 13: [Cheat detection in the GUI: the users can't fetch the questions or the answers earlier than they should]

+- Bonus Feature 14: [There is a page for adding questions into the database in the GUI] (real magshimim bonus)